Lyapunov-Regularized Reinforcement Learning for Power System Transient Stability: Conclusion

 \subsection{Simulation Setting}

 The step size for the discrete simulation is set to 0.02 (20ms) and the time stages K is 100.
-Mechanical power $P_{m,i}$ are set at the nominal values, the bound on action $\overline{u}_i$ is uniformly distributed in $[0.8P_{m,i}, P_{m,i}]$ and $\gamma$ is set as 0.005.
-The parameters for training the neural networks are: \begin{itemize} \item Neural Lyapunov function is parameterized as a dense neural network with one hidden layer of 50 neurons and ELU activation.
-The episode number is 4000.
-The hyper-parameters in \eqref{eq:Loss_Lya_1}-\eqref{eq:RNN_Loss} are $\mu=50$, $q_1=10$, $q_2=5$, $q_1=100$, $\beta=0.005$, $\lambda=0.01$.
-Each episode has the batch number of 1000 with random states samples, where $\delta_i^h$ is uniformly distributed in $[-20,20]\,\text{rad}$, $\omega_i^h$ is uniformly distributed in $[-30,30]\,\text{Hz}$.
-Note that these values are far larger than the nominal variation of $\delta_i$ and $\omega_i$.
-This configuration works the best after we try different values.
-Trainable weights are updated using Adam with learning rate initializes at 0.05 and decay every 100 steps with a base of 0.9.
+Power injection $P_{i}$ are set at the nominal values, the bound on action $\overline{u}_i$ is uniformly distributed in $[0.8P_{i}, P_{i}]$ and $\gamma$ is set as 0.005.
+The parameters for training the neural networks are given in Appendix~\ref{app:parameters}.

-\item Neural network controller is parameterized as the stacked-ReLU function \eqref{eq:stacked-relu} with 20 neurons ($m=20$).
-The episode number is 400.
-The initial states of angle and frequency are randomly generated such that $\delta_i(0)$ is uniformly distributed in $[-1,1]\,\text{rad}$, $\omega_i(0)$ is uniformly distributed in $[-0.5,0.5]\,\text{Hz}$.
-Trainable weights are updated using Adam with learning rate initializes at 0.04 and decay every 30 steps with a base of 0.7.